carbon-language/carbon-lang/docs/design/variadics.md

-If a function with type `F` is called with argument type `A`, we typecheck the call by converting `F` to canonical form, and then checking whether `A` is convertible to the parameter type by applying the deduction rules in the previous section.
+If a function with type `F` is called with argument type `A`, we typecheck the call by converting `F` to canonical form, and then checking whether `A` is convertible to the parameter type by applying the deduction rules in the previous sections.
 If that succeeds, we apply the resulting binding map to the function return type to obtain the type of the call expression.

 > **TODO:** Specify the algorithm more precisely.
 In particular, discuss how to